caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 # Gut-to-soil axis 16S rRNA analysis tutorial 💩🌱

 :::{warning}
-This document is a work in progress as of 6 March 2025.
+This document is a work in progress as of 8 March 2025.
 As of this time, it's **not ready for use**, and only live for testing purposes.

 Commands/urls/text may be unreliable while in development.
+🚜
 :::

 :::{note}
-This guide assumes you have installed the QIIME 2 amplicon distribution, and have activated its conda environment.
+This guide assumes you are working in a QIIME 2 deployment containing the amplicon distribution and the standalone plugins [q2-boots](https://doi.org/10.12688/f1000research.156295.1) and [q2-kmerizer](https://doi.org/10.1128/msystems.01550-24).
+The conda environment file used to create the deployment where the commands in this tutorial were run [can be found in the project's GitHub repository](https://github.com/caporaso-lab/gut-to-soil-tutorial/blob/main/environment-files/readthedocs.yml).
 :::

 ## Background

-In this tutorial you'll use the amplicon distribution of [QIIME 2](https://qiime2.org) to reproduce analyses presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://arxiv.org/abs/2411.04148).
+In this tutorial you'll learn an end-to-end microbiome data science workflow, building on data presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://doi.org/10.48550/arXiv.2411.04148).
 The data used here is a subset (a single sequencing run) of that generated for the paper, specifically selected so that this tutorial can be run quickly on a personal computer.
+The full data set for the paper can be found in [the paper's Artifact Archive](https://doi.org/10.5281/zenodo.13887456).
+In the final step, you'll learn how to adapt the workflow for use in analyzing your own data using [Provenance Replay](https://doi.org/10.1371/journal.pcbi.1011676).

 The data used in this tutorial was generated using the [Earth Microbiome Project protocol](https://doi.org/10.1038/ismej.2012.8).
-Specifically, the hypervariable region 4 (V4) of the 16S rRNA gene was amplified using the F515-R806 primers - a broad-coverage primer pair for Bacteria that also picks up some Archaea.
+Specifically, the hypervariable region 4 (V4) of the 16S rRNA gene was amplified using the F515-R806 primers - a broad-coverage primer pair for Bacteria that also amplifies some Archaea.
 Paired-end sequencing was performed on an Illumina MiSeq.
-**See the paper for full details on sequencing.**
+Full details are presented in [Meilander *et al.* (2024)](https://doi.org/10.48550/arXiv.2411.04148).

 (gut-to-soil-tutorial:sample-metadata)=
 ## Sample metadata